Expanding Your Training Skills and Knowledge

 If you are teaching the technical aspects of web accessibility, you should generally have a deep understanding of HTML and web design.

 Along with that knowledge comes a need for in-depth computer skills.
 In a training session, you need to know your computer and your software well enough to work out any problems or inconsistencies that may arise.
-I once sat through 30 minutes of watching a presenter try to get his laptop to work with the projector before I got up and left.
-You must be very comfortable with the wide array of software and hardware used in accessibility training work.
-This especially applies to assistive technologies.
+You must be very comfortable with the wide array of software and hardware used in accessibility work, especially assistive technologies.

 Perhaps the most important skill a web accessibility trainer can have is an understanding of how individuals with disabilities access the web.
-Access principles and technologies, such as screen readers, are what drive accessibility standards and techniques.
+Access principles and technologies, such as screen readers, Braille displays, and alternative input switches, are what drive accessibility standards and techniques.
 Being familiar with how individuals with disabilities use the web will give you an understanding of why specific accessibility techniques are needed.

 As you probably already knew, you can never know all there is to know about web accessibility.
-The skill sets and knowledge that surround web accessibility are large enough to keep all of us busy for a very long time.
-It is an effective web accessibility trainer who is constantly seeking to expand his or her skills and knowledge that will be the most effective.
+An effective web accessibility trainer is constantly seeking to expand their skills and knowledge to be most effective.

 Expanding Your Skills and Knowledge